Religion in Haiti

-Haiti, for much of its history and up to the present day, has been prevailingly a Christian country, primarily Roman Catholic, although in some instances it is profoundly modified and influenced through syncretism.
+Haiti is a majority Christian country.
+For much of its history and up to the present day, Haiti has been prevailingly a Christian country, primarily Catholic, although in practice often profoundly modified and influenced through syncretism.
 A common syncretic religion is Vodou, which combined the Yoruba religion of enslaved Africans with Catholicism and some Native American strands; it shows similarities, and shares many deity-saints, with Cuban Santería and Brazilian Candomblé.
 The constitution of Haiti establishes the freedom of religion and does not establish a state religion, although the Catholic Church receives some preferential treatment.

-The Catholic Religion makes up the largest Christian group in the country, they are estimated to be about 55 percent of the population according to the 2018 CIA World Factbook, and 57 percent according to the Pew Research Center.
-The historical background is very much due to the French influence brought about through the newly conquered territories.
+Those identifying with the Catholic Church make up the largest single Christian group in the country, they are variously estimated to be about 55 percent of the population according to the 2018 CIA World Factbook, and 57 percent according to the Pew Research Center.
+The Catholic presence traces back to the French colonial empire, which included the island.

-Protestantism has grown in recent years and Protestants are currently estimated by the CIA World Factbook to form 28.5% of the population, while the Pew Research Center estimates their share to be nearly 30 percent.
+Protestantism has grown in recent years and Protestants have been estimated by the CIA World Factbook to form 28.5% of the population, while the Pew Research Center estimates their share to be nearly 28 percent.
+A 2024 survey by Policite found that 37% of citizens identified as Protestant and 29% identified as Catholic.

 Christianity

 Catholicism

-The predominant denomination is Roman Catholicism.
-Similar to the rest of Latin America, Saint-Domingue was built up by Roman Catholic European powers such as the Spanish and the French.
+The predominant denomination is Catholicism.
+Similar to the rest of Latin America, Saint-Domingue was built up by Catholic European powers such as the Spanish and the French.
 Following in this legacy, Catholicism was in the Haitian constitution as its official state religion until 1987.
 According to recent estimates by the CIA World Factbook and Pew Research Center, between 55 and 60% of Haitians are Catholics.
 Pope John Paul II visited Haiti in 1983.
 In a speech in the capital of Port-au-Prince, he criticized the government of Jean-Claude Duvalier.
 It is believed that the impact of this speech on the Catholic bureaucracy in Haiti contributed to his removal in 1986.

 According to the Catholic Church in Haiti, the 10 dioceses of the two ecclesiastical provinces of Haiti include 251 parishes and about 1,500 Christian rural communities.
 The local clergy has 400 diocesan priests and 300 seminarians.
 There are also 1,300 religious missionary priests belonging to more than 70 religious order and fraternities.
 Vocations to the priesthood are plentiful.